mehulagg/gitlab/doc/development/documentation/testing.md

 ### Update linters

-It's important to use linter versions that're at least the same as those run in CI/CD.
+It's important to use linter versions that are the same or newer than those run in CI/CD.
 This provides access to new features and possible bug fixes.

 To match the versions of `markdownlint-cli` and `vale` used in the GitLab projects, refer to the